rodrigo-albuquerque/c_for_linux_programming/13_exec_fork_wait/README.md

                 |  .--+--> NULL
                 '-----'
 And this is indeed a valid argv for executing ls and yes, I could've used argv[1] as the first argument instead.

+## Creating new Process
+For that, we use fork() system call which duplicates the calling process and creates a new one with a new PID.

+An exact copy of process, memory and open resources is produced when fork() is called.